jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 But these increases in abstinence are also observed when digital therapeutics are added on top of traditional treatments for substance use disorders.

 And these benefits are durable - they have been documented up to 12 months after the start of treatment.

-Furthermore, emerging evidence suggests that the use of digital therapeutics can also increase retention in traditional treatments for substance use disorders.
-This highlights again that digital therapeutics can complement rather than compete with care offered by human clinicians.

 ---